NE1W01F/Encrypter/README.md

 on please contact me at hackerwolf119@hotmail.com.

-Please note that i ant that good as i have only just started learning C# 4 weeks a go.
+Please note that i ant that good as i have only just started learning C# 2 months a go.
 I prefer to work with a team as i can learn off them and get better at programming and making software.